 - Complete Background Information Disclosure form and $20 non-refundable processing fee.

 - Complete the online Student Success Questionnaire.

-- Technical Standards for Nursing
+- Complete the Technical Standards form

 - Read the Nursing Program Handbook and submit the signed signature page.
 See link to the handbook on the signature page.

 - Schedule a Program Counseling Session to plan your first semester schedule, review your entire plan of study, and discuss the results of the Student Success Questionnaire.